 Nailing down the overall message you are trying to send will help get the creative juices flowing when the time comes to think of stories.
 It will also help in focusing your speech on a specific topic when talking about the groom and couple.

 Example - Matt has had plenty of funny, weird, and wonderful moments in life, but he has also made smart moves – his friendships, the strong relationship he has built with his family, and his career, which are reflections of the incredible man he has become.
 But the smartest move he made is marrying Sarah.

 The very first words in your speech.
 A comment or story that grabs the audience's attention immediately.
 You could launch straight into a "hi everyone", but consider launching into a story or a funny comment about the groom.
 Your audience will be captivated from the get-go.

 Example - If anyone knows Matt, you would be aware that he is known as “The Procrastinator”, and his favorite saying is, “I’ll be back to make a decision later”.
 Now, he will always tell you that he is thoroughly researching the subject matter.
 Anything to delay making a decision.
 That was until he met Sarah, and very early on in the piece, he divulged that he was going to marry her.
 “The Procrastinator” became “The Decision Maker”.

 Welcome and Thanks

-Welcoming your audience to the event and recognising guests ensures the audience feels acknowledged.
-If something weird and wonderful things happen on the wedding day, like a lost ring, a car breakdown, or a missing person, adding this story here will add some humour and generate conversation after the speech
+Welcoming your audience to the event and recognizing guests ensures the audience feels acknowledged.
+If something weird and wonderful things happen on the wedding day, like a lost ring, a car breakdown, or a missing person, adding this story here will add some humor and generate conversation after the speech

 Example - Good evening everyone.
 My name is Rob.
 I hope everyone has had a fantastic day, and I am especially glad to be here on this occasion to celebrate this wonderful day with my friend, Matt.